 Listen to audio of debates and discussions as part of the National Constitution Center's Town Hall series of programs.
-The podcasts feature leading experts interviewed by Jeffrey Rosen, the president and CEO of the Center and the legal affairs editor of The New Republic.
+The podcasts feature leading experts interviewed by Jeffrey Rosen, the president and CEO of the Center.